BasFaggingerAuer/retrogauntlet/README.md

 4. SDL 2 mixer library (libsdl2-mixer-dev).

 For Windows compilation an [msys2](https://www.msys2.org/) installation is strongly recommended and the Winsock 2 library must be available for networking support.

+### Retrieve game data files

+Before getting started, retrieve the shareware game data by running from the root of the repository:

+0. `data/get_game_data.sh`

+Otherwise only Skyroads is available for testing.
+(Of course feel free to add support for other libretro games.)

 ### Using `make`